Eaton Corporation: Headquarters

 From 1920s-1964 Eaton was based on East 140th Street in Cleveland, Ohio.
 In 1964, the company moved its headquarters into the new Erieview Tower where it remained until 1983.
 In that year, Eaton Corporation moved into a 28-story Cleveland office tower which was renamed for it.
 Eaton relocated to its new 580,000 square foot facility, named Eaton Center, in Beachwood, Ohio in early 2013.
 They reincorporated, as a means of reducing their U.S. corporate tax burden, in Ireland as part of the Cooper merger involved establishing a registered head office in Dublin, Ireland but operational headquarters remain in Beachwood.

-Senior leadership team

-Craig Arnold CEO

-Heath Monesmith president and chief operating officer, electrical sector.
-Paulo Ruiz named president and chief operating officer, industrial sector.

-Uday Yadav, who was COO for electrical sector, has moved on to take role of CEO in TKelevator.

-Controversies
+Lawsuits and other issues

 Racial harassment

 In 1995, Eaton Corp had to pay $1.25M in restitution to a former employee who had been subject to racial harassment.
-Incidents included food being thrown on his desk, food being thrown through the roof of his car, use of the N-word, and the presence of neo-nazi flyers at Eaton Corp.
-The employee developed psychological problems and slipped into homelessness shortly after being fired.
+Incidents included food being thrown on his desk, food being thrown through the roof of his car, use of the word "nigger", and the presence of neo-Nazi flyers at Eaton Corp.

 In 2020, an employee sued Eaton Corp for retaliation and facilitating a climate of racial harassment.
 After a profane outburst from a fellow worker, the plaintiff was assigned to work and train under a supervisor who abused him psychologically.
-The supervisor made frequent use of the N-word, made reference to slavery and lynching, and claimed his job was to get rid of black workers.
+The supervisor made frequent use of "nigger", made reference to slavery and lynching, and claimed his job was to get rid of Black workers.
 The employee informed management of his hostile work environment, but management responded by disciplining the plaintiff himself.